Auroville - A to Z

 See “Desk Top Publishing”.

-While a substantial number of Auroville residences and other buildings use solar-power-generated electricity, still a majority of buildings are connected to the mains grid.
+While a substantial number of Auroville residences and other buildings use solar-power-generated electricity, still a majority of buildings are connected to the main grid.
 The latter supply can be erratic, however, with frequent power cuts, specially in summer.
 Voltage is officially set at 220v but often falls below that level; it can also occasionally surge higher.
 All Auroville’s main electricity supply needs and maintenance requirements are monitored and coordinated by the AV Electrical Service (AVES).
 The Auroville Solar Service and units like Sunlit Future look after the needs of those not on the main grid.
-Currently, the necessary electricity, even if through the mains grid, is supplied for free to all residential units by wind-generated power.
+Currently, the necessary electricity, even if through the main grid, is subsidized based on rate of usage/consumption of residential units.

 Internet facilities exist at the Town Hall and at Arka settlement (open Mon-Sat 9am-7pm), both with wireless access (payment by Aurocard).
 Wireless access is offered for free in most Guest Houses, eateries, etc...
 A comprehensive e-mail directory listing Auroville subscribers is included in the Auroville Telephone Directory.